goeiebook/creativelab/narrative.md

 ![the response][tweet]

-Maybe I wasn't clear.
-Confusion.
+This confused me.
 But then something unanticipated happens: attention.
 Profile views and tweet impressions.
 Twitter analytics measured an increase of 1000%.

 ---